MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **FirstAudioDelayInMs** – This is the time taken in milliseconds for the first audio data to be received.

+- **FRetriedOnOpenConnection** – This is a Boolean which indicates whether retry happen for openconnection or not.

 - **InitMediaCaptureLayerDurationInMs** – This is the time taken in milliseconds to initialize the media/audio capture layer.

 - **LocallyDroppedMessageCount** – This is the total number of messages dropped locally.

+- **NumReconnectAttemptsDuringSession** – This indicates how many times the attempt was made to reconnect to speechservice.

+- **NumTriesDuringEachReconnectAttempt** – This is an array that indicates number of tries that were done during each reconnect attempt.

 - **OpenFrontDoorConnectionDurationInMs** – This is the time in milliseconds taken to open the connection to the FrontDoor service.

 - **SendAdaptationTextDurationInMs** – This is the time taken in milliseconds to send the adaptation text to the service.

 - **ServiceDroppedMessageCount** – This is the total number of messages dropped by the service.

+- **SessionDurationInMs** – This is the time duration of entire session from when user clicked start to when user clicked stop.

 - **SessionId** – This is the speech frontdoor session id.
 We can use this to debug service logs.